cosminwolf99/personal-library-manager/README.md

 1. Clone the repository.
-2. Set up and start the mock server: enter cd books_library_app_mock_server in a terminal, then enter npm install and lastly enter npm start  => The server will run on http://localhost:3001
+2. Set up and start the mock server: cd books_library_app_mock_server in a terminal, then npm install and lastly  npm start  => The server will run on http://localhost:3001
-4. In a new terminal window, set up and start the frontend application: enter cd ../books_library_app_frontend in a terminal, then enter npm install and lastly enter npm start => The application will run on http://localhost:3000
+4. In a new terminal window, set up and start the frontend application: cd ../books_library_app_frontend in a terminal, then  npm install and lastly  npm start => The application will run on http://localhost:3000

 ## Usage